emilykaczmarek/Computing.Automaton.Tensorflow.1904/README.md

 ### you can just delete a tensorflow installation by $ rm -rf ~/anaconda3

+#### Make sure you close the terminal and open a new one so paths are done properly.

 ### Now to configure an environment with tensorflow
  https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc